Cost Sharing/Matching Funds/In-Kind Contributions on Sponsored Projects

 The PI is responsible for regularly monitoring cost sharing

 expenditures using the Q-Menu reports or similar Banner based data.

-Most common cost sharing sources are third-party match, waived F&A, or operating fund (104110) matching funds.
+Most common cost sharing sources are third-party match, waived F&A, or operating funds (104110) as matching funds.

-Most sponsors require ‘bottom line’ obligation to be met; don't cost share more than required.
+Most sponsors require ‘bottom line’ obligations to be met; don't cost share more than required.

 Some sponsors require expenditures to follow originally awarded cost

 sharing budget and follow same rebudget-approval requirements with cost

 sharing budget as they do sponsored funds.
 Review sponsor regulations.

 Some cost-sharing is related to mandatory effort commitments